stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 <!--more-->

 ## Download and Install Git for Windows
-The following instructions are for installing Git on Windows, if you need to install Git for other operating systems, please follow the instructions on [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+The following instructions are for installing Git on Windows.
+If you need to install Git for other operating systems, please follow instructions [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Go to https://git-scm.com/download/win and the download will start automatically.
-If the download doesn't start automatically, you can manually do so through clicking the download links.
+Go to https://git-scm.com/download/win, and the download will start automatically.
+If the download doesn't start automatically, you can manually click the download links.

 ![Download Git for Windows]({{site.baseurl}}/img/post/gitlab01.png)

-When the download finishes, you will get an `.exe` file and you can double-click it to install.
+When the download finishes, you will get an `.exe` file, and you can double-click it to install.
 You can keep all default settings during installation.

 ## Configure Git for the First Time
 After installation of Git your Windows system, you can start `Git Bash` from the **Start Menu**: